What is a Capacitive Sensor?

 The capacitance value of the capacitive sensor generally has nothing to do with the electrode material, which is conducive to the selection of materials with a low-temperature coefficient, and because of the extremely small heat generated by itself, the stability is not affected.
 The resistance sensor has a copper loss, which is easy to generate heat and generate zero drift.

-The capacitive sensor has a simple structure and is easy to manufacture and guarantees high accuracy.
-It can be made very small to achieve some special measurements; it can work in harsh environments such as high temperature, strong radiation, and strong magnetic field, and can withstand large temperatures Change, withstand high pressure, high impact, overload, etc.; it can measure ultra-high temperature and low-pressure difference.
+The capacitive sensor has a simple structure and is easy to manufacture while guaranteeing high accuracy.
+It can be made very small to achieve some special measurements; it can work in harsh environments such as high temperature, strong radiation, and strong magnetic field, and can withstand large temperature changes, high pressure, high impact, and overload conditions; it can measure ultra-high temperature and low-pressure differences.

 Ⅴ Disadvantages